the4chancup/4cc-aet-compiler/README.md

 Q: Why am I getting a "cpkmakec.exe has crashed" message?

-A: This happens when you run the scripts while there's nothing in either the exports_to_add or the patches_contents folders to pack.
+A: This may happen when you run the scripts while there's nothing in either the exports_to_add or the patches_contents folders to pack.

 Q: Why wasn't the cpk created at all?
 It's not in the /downloads folder.